 John retired from Telstra, after a long professional career.
 His extensive skills and experience have been vital in supporting the board meet their governance responsibilities.
 Furthermore, John’s extensive corporate and networking experience has been a huge benefit to our stakeholders.

-SUPPORTING THE BOARD since 1986
+SUPPORTING THE EXECUTIVE BOARD since 1986

 TREVOR PARMENTER, AM, Emeritus Professor.